This is the first installment of the Shades of Green – Disney Resort Comparison Series

 There is no tax added to these charges.
 This rate is for double occupancy, it is $2 less for single occupancy and add $15 per extra adults (ages 18+).

-For each adult over 2 there is a $10 per night charge per person.
+This price is for up to 2 people.
+For each additional adult over 18 there is a $15 per night charge.

 For a closer look at the price differences see our comprehensive post on Shades of Green – Disney Price Comparisons.

-There are times of the year when Disney’s Moderate resorts are cheaper than the prices above, and when they are more expansive.
+There are times of the year when Disney’s Value resorts with the maximum Disney Armed Forces Salute are way cheaper than Shades of Green’s Category 1 rates!
+And there there are times when they are more expensive.

 So, you can see it depends on your Shades of Green price category and for Disney the time of year and day of the week, which will be cheaper.

-Note: There are times of the year when the Disney Armed Forces Salute is not available, these are called blockout dates.
+Note: There are times of the year when the Disney Armed Forces Salute is not available at all, these are called blockout dates.